 - The submissions will be evaluated by the Optometry Cares Endowment and Scholarship Fund Advisory Committee and the winners will be announced in January 2015 and featured on this web site and on www.aoa.org.

 - An e-mail will be sent to school officials, to which the scholarship criteria and Candidate Submission forms will be attached.

 - Candidate Submission forms must be completed in their entirety by school officials;

-- Student applicants must be a third-year student member (Class of 2015) in good standing in the American Optometric Student Association and the American Optometric Association;
+- Student applicants must be a member in good standing in the American Optometric Student Association and the American Optometric Association;

 - Be a student in good academic standing at their respective institution;